KevinPigney/Hack-The-Box-Writeups/Google_Cloud_Incident/README.md

 ### IP Geolocation

 I submitted `160.238.37.7` to VirusTotal for additional context.
-VirusTotal identified the IP as being geolocated in South Korea.
+VirusTotal geolocated the IP address to South Korea but did not report any malicious or suspicious detections.

 ![](./screenshots/VirusTotal.png)

-I also checked the IP using DracoEye, which provided the same country result and displayed the location on a map near Seoul.
+I also checked the IP using DracoEye,Eyes, which confirmed the South Korean geolocation and displayed a hit near Seoul on its map.
+Unlike VirusTotal, DracoEye reported malicious or suspicious activity associated with the IP..

 ![](./screenshots/geo-location.png)

-VirusTotal is probably the most commonly used option for quickly enriching an IP address, but DracoEye is another tool I like to check afterward.
-Along with general threat-analysis results, it also provides geolocation and WHOIS information that can add a little more context.
-The map graphic is also pretty cool and makes the location easy to visualize.
+This difference is a good reminder to always cross-reference threat-intelligence sources and take IP reputation with a grain of salt.
+A newly used attacker IP may not have been reported yet, especially if the activity is recent or limited.
+On the other hand, legitimate cloud, hosting, VPN, or CDN addresses may be flagged because another user previously performed malicious activity through the same infrastructure.

+IP addresses can also be shared by multiple users through gateways or reassigned to different customers over time.
+This means an IP could be associated with malicious activity one day and used by a legitimate customer later.

 ![](./screenshots/DE.png)

-It is important to remember that IP geolocation does not prove the attacker was physically located in South Korea.
-The address could belong to a VPN, proxy, compromised system, or cloud provider.
-For this investigation, South Korea should only be treated as the reported geolocation of the source IP—not the confirmed physical location of the attacker.
+Because of these factors, an IP being flagged does not automatically make it malicious, and an IP with no detections is not automatically safe.
+OSINT and threat-intelligence tools are best used for enrichment and context.
+Their results should always be compared with the actual behavior observed in the logs.

 <br>